dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-08-15-reading_hacks.md

 ## The hacks

-In loose order of importance.
+Need to state again that the ordering is In loose order of personal importance.
+For each person the importance or what to choose to invest first is different.

 ## Read it when you need it